Construction Update - March 20, 2015

 Two through lanes plus a turning lane are available in both directions.

 To complete final watermain/sewer upgrades and track installation safely, it is not possible to maintain a third westbound through traffic lane (a lane was re-instated in January and maintained as long as possible).

 Pedestrian and Cyclist Access

-Due to the location of the work zone, the east-west pedestrian and cyclist crossing located at the south side of the intersection will be closed.
+Due to the location of the work zone, the east-west pedestrian and cyclist crossing located at the south side of the intersection is closed.

-The east-west crossing on the north side of the intersection will remain available.
+The east-west crossing on the north side of the intersection is available.

-The north-south crosswalks located on the east and west side of the intersection will remain available.
+The north-south crosswalks located on the east and west side of the intersection are available.

 Construction Update - February 20, 2015

 New overhead pole installation is taking place on Leslie Street.
 These poles will be used for both street lighting and for the overhead wiring system which provides power to the streetcars.
 After installation, the next step is fitting the street light arm to the new pole.